weyoss/redis-smq/packages/redis-smq/docs/api/classes/Configuration.md

 > **exists**(`cb`): `void`

-Checks if configuration exists in Redis for the current namespace.
+Checks if configuration exists in Redis.

-This method queries Redis to determine whether a configuration has been previously saved for the current namespace.
+This method queries Redis to determine whether a configuration has been previously saved.
 It's useful for determining whether to load existing configuration or create a new one.

 #### Parameters